False Realities Lead to Failed Customer Relationship Management

 So why the continuing CRM project problems?
 It's because in business today, there seems to be a great fear of admitting you don't know what's going on.
 Many people see that admission as a career limiting move, so instead of engaging in some introspection and investigation, they create assumptions, often based on an alternate reality that favors their particular job circumstances.

-For example, many sales people, when asked why they're having a tough time with sales effectiveness, will draw a picture of the problem that emphasizes the failings of marketing.
+For example, users often lament that CRM data entry is inefficient.
+That may be true.
+Sometimes diagnosing the issues isn't so simple.
+Sales people, when asked why they're having a tough time with sales effectiveness, will draw a picture of the problem that emphasizes the failings of marketing.
 There may be a nugget of truth to it, but it overlooks other issues under their control that can be fixed.

-This process requires the organization's executive sponsor, project manager or "CRM champion" to sit down and map out business processes, problems and people and make honest assessments of how a CRM software solution can help address them.
+This process requires the organization's executive sponsor, project manager or other stakeholder to sit down and map out business processes, problems and people and make honest assessments of how an application can help address them.
 It can't be done by someone assigned to the task who then takes his findings to someone else for follow through; there needs to be a deep understanding of the issues in order for real action to take place.

 It also requires you as a business leader to admit that your house is not completely in order – if it were, you would likely not be looking to make a CRM decision.
 Admit you don't know all that's going on – it's the first step toward learning that critical information.